zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 A basic regression or similar model can be built using variables such as release year and trend scores as predictors, and album sales as the target.

 ### 6) Machine Learning Methods
-To examine whether global popularity indicators can explain BTS album sales, a regression-based machine learning approach was applied.
+For determining if global popularity metrics can account for album sales of BTS, a regression machine-learning algorithm was used.
-A Linear Regression model was trained using yearly Google Trends scores for BTS and member-specific search interest as input features, with album sales as the target variable.
-The dataset was split into training and test sets.
+A Linear Regression model was trained with the yearly Google Trends scores of BTS and the search interests of the members as input variables and album sales as the output.
+The dataset was divided into a training set and a test set.
-The Linear Regression model achieved an R² score of 0.53, indicating that more than half of the variation in album sales can be explained by global search interest and member popularity.
-The mean absolute error (MAE) was approximately 689,000 units, which is reasonable given the scale of BTS album sales.
+The Linear Regression model had an R² value of 0.53, which meant that over half the data on album sales is explained by global search interest and member popularity.
+The mean absolute error is approximately 689,000 units.
+This is quite a good estimate considering the magnitude of BTS album sales.
-These results suggest that online search interest plays a meaningful role in explaining commercial performance, although additional factors beyond search behavior are also influential.
+These findings suggest that search interest is an important factor in explaining commercial performance, although there are additional factors that are also relevant.

 # Conclusion
-This project explored the relationship between BTS’s global popularity and their album sales by combining Google Trends search data with album sales data.
-Using exploratory data analysis, hypothesis testing, and basic machine learning models, the project aimed to understand whether online interest can help explain or predict commercial success.
+This project investigates the relationship between the global fame of BTS and the album sales by merging Google Trends search data with album sales data.
+Using exploratory data analysis, hypothesis testing, and basic machine learning models, the project tries to understand if online interest helps explain or predict commercial success.
-The analysis showed that global search interest for BTS is moderately correlated with album sales, suggesting that years with higher public attention tend to coincide with stronger commercial performance.
-This supports the idea that online popularity is an important indicator of market success, although it is clearly not the only factor influencing album sales.
+Analysis actually shows that global search interest for BTS is moderately correlated with album sales, hinting that years with high public attention are more or less likely to coincide with stronger commercial performance.
+That might well underpin the proposal that online popularity is a major indicator of market success, though it's clearly not the only driving force when it comes to album sales.
-Member-specific Google search trends also revealed distinct patterns over time, with certain members consistently receiving higher search interest.
-These trends generally moved in parallel with overall BTS popularity, indicating that group-level attention and individual member interest are closely connected.
+Member-specific Google search trends also showed distinct patterns over time, where some members have persisted at higher levels of search interest.
+These generally moved in parallel with overall BTS popularity, which suggests that group-level attention and individual member interest are highly linked.
-A simple machine learning regression model was applied to predict album sales using popularity-related features.
+A basic regression in machine learning was executed to predict album sales using features that related to popularity.
  The model achieved a moderate R² score, indicating that search trends explain a meaningful portion of sales variation, but also highlighting that album performance depends on additional factors such as marketing strategies, release timing, and industry conditions that were not included in the dataset.

 # Limitations and Future Work
-This study relies on estimated album sales and aggregated Google Trends data, which may not perfectly represent real-time consumer behavior.
-Additionally, the dataset is relatively small, limiting the complexity and accuracy of predictive models.
+This paper uses estimated album sales and aggregate Google Trends, which may not accurately reflect real-world customer activities.
+It is noted that the sample size is small, which makes it difficult to use complex models for predictions.
-Future work could include:
+Further studies might involve:
-Incorporating music video performance metrics (views, likes, comments) Using streaming platform data or regional sales figures Applying more advanced machine learning models Performing time-series analysis around album release periods Overall, this project demonstrates how combining multiple public data sources can provide meaningful insights into digital popularity and commercial performance, while also highlighting the limitations of data-driven prediction in real-world cultural phenomena.
+To bring music video performance data into the equation Data from streaming services or sales data in regions Using More Advanced Models of Machine Learning Engaging in time series analysis during the time of album releases In conclusion, this project illustrates how an assortment of publicly available data sets can help reveal interesting information about digital popularity and performance data, as well as the fallibility of prediction through data analysis for real-world cultural occurrences.